open-policy-agent/opa/docs/docs/configuration.md

   reload changes one of them it is rejected and logged, and the running configuration is left untouched — so a restart is needed, but nothing is applied in part.
-- **Removing a plugin.** Plugins can be added and reconfigured, but not removed:
+- **Turning a plugin off.** Plugins can be added and reconfigured, but not
-  OPA cannot unregister a running plugin, so dropping `bundles`, `decision_logs`, `status` or an entry under `plugins` is rejected rather than leaving one running with settings the configuration no longer mentions.
+  removed: OPA cannot unregister a running plugin, so a reload that would leave `decision_logs`, `status` or an entry under `plugins` without a plugin to run is rejected rather than leaving one running with settings the configuration no longer mentions.
+That covers dropping the section and emptying it, since an empty `decision_logs` enables nothing either. `bundles` is the exception: emptying it (`bundles: {}`) is applied, because the bundle plugin reads that as "no bundles" and stops downloading and deactivates them.
+Dropping the section outright is still rejected.
-  Entries removed from `services` and `keys` are, however, still silently retained.
 - **Changing or removing a label.** Labels can be added, but the labels present at start-up always win, so changing or removing one is rejected the same way as the start-up-only options above.

+Entries removed from `services` and `keys` are neither applied nor rejected: they stay registered for the rest of the process, and OPA logs a warning saying so.
+Changing an entry that a plugin is already using has a related caveat — see below.

 If a reload fails for any other reason — a syntax error, or a `bundles` entry naming a service that doesn't exist — it is logged and the change is not